 }

-Listing 19-31: Creating a Wrapper type around Vec<String> to be able to implement Display
+Listing 19-31: Creating a Wrapper type around Vec<String> to implement Display

-The implementation of Display uses self.0 to access the inner Vec, because Wrapper is a tuple struct and the Vec is the item at index 0 in the tuple.
+The implementation of Display uses self.0 to access the inner Vec, because Wrapper is a tuple struct and Vec is the item at index 0 in the tuple.
 Then we can use the functionality of the Display type on Wrapper.

-The downside of this method is that, because Wrapper is a new type, it doesn’t have the methods of the value it’s holding; we’d have to implement all the methods of Vec directly on Wrapper, so that it can delegate to self.0—this allows us to treat Wrapper exactly like a Vec.
-If we wanted the new type to have every single method that the inner type has, implementing the Deref trait (discussed in Chapter 15 in the “Treating Smart Pointers like Regular References with the Deref Trait” section) on the wrapper to return the inner type can be a solution.
-If we don’t want the wrapper type to have all the methods of the inner type, in order to restrict the wrapper type’s behavior for example, we’d have to implement just the methods we do want ourselves.
+The downside of using this technique is that Wrapper is a new type, so it doesn’t have the methods of the value it’s holding.
+We would have to implement all the methods of Vec directly on Wrapper so it can delegate to self.0, allowing us to treat Wrapper exactly like a Vec.
+If we wanted the new type to have every method the inner type has, implementing the Deref trait (discussed in Chapter 15 in “Treating Smart Pointers Like Regular References with the Deref Trait” on page XX) on the Wrapper to return the inner type would be a solution.
+If we don’t want the Wrapper type to have all the methods of the inner type, in order to restrict the Wrapper type’s behavior for example, we would have to implement just the methods we do want manually.

+prod: check xref/link xref (ch15)

-That’s how the newtype pattern is used in relation to traits; it’s also a useful pattern without having traits involved.
-Let’s switch focus now to talk about some advanced ways to interact with Rust’s type system.
+Now you know how the newtype pattern is used in relation to traits; it’s also a useful pattern even when traits are not involved.
+Let’s switch focus and look at some advanced ways to interact with Rust’s type system.

 Advanced Types

 The Rust type system has some features that we’ve mentioned in this book but haven’t yet discussed.
-We’ll start our discussion on advanced types with a more general discussion about why newtypes are useful as types.
-We’ll then move to type aliases, a feature similar to newtypes but with slightly different semantics.
+We’ll start by discussing newtypes in general as we examine why newtypes are useful as types.
+Then we’ll move on to type aliases, a feature similar to newtypes but with slightly different semantics.
 We’ll also discuss the ! type and dynamically sized types.

 Using the Newtype Pattern for Type Safety and Abstraction

-This section assumes you’ve read the newtype pattern section in the “Advanced Traits” section.
+Note: This section assumes you’ve read the earlier section “The Newtype Pattern to Implement External Traits on External Types” on page XX.

+prod: fill xref (this chapter)

-The newtype pattern is useful for other things beyond what we’ve discussed so far, including statically enforcing that values are never confused, and as indication of the units of a value.
-We actually had an example of this in Listing 19-23: the Millimeters and Meters structs both wrap u32 values in a newtype.
-If we write a function with a parameter of type Millimeters, we won’t be able to compile a program that accidentally tries to call that function with a value of type Meters or a plain u32.
+The newtype pattern is useful for other tasks beyond what we’ve discussed so far, including statically enforcing that values are never confused and as an indication of the units of a value.
+You saw an example of using newtypes to indicate units in Listing 19-23: recall that the Millimeters and Meters structs wrapped u32 values in a newtype.
+If we wrote a function with a parameter of type Millimeters, we couldn’t compile a program that accidentally tried to call that function with a value of type Meters or a plain u32.

-Another use is in abstracting away some implementation details of a type: the wrapper type can expose a public API that’s different to the API of the private inner type, if we used it directly to restrict the available functionality, for example.
+Another use of the newtype pattern is in abstracting away some implementation details of a type: the new type can expose a public API that is different from the API of the private inner type if we used the new type directly to restrict the available functionality, for example.

-Newtypes can also hide internal generic types.
+Newtypes can also hide internal implementation.
 For example, we could provide a People type to wrap a HashMap<i32, String> that stores a person’s ID associated with their name.
-Code using People would only interact with the public API we provide, such as a method to add a name string to the People collection, and that code wouldn’t need to know that we assign an i32 ID to names internally.
-The newtype pattern is a lightweight way to achieve encapsulation to hide implementation details that we discussed in the “Encapsulation that Hides Implementation Details” section of Chapter 17.
+Code using People would only interact with the public API we provide, such as a method to add a name string to the People collection; that code wouldn’t need to know that we assign an i32 ID to names internally.
+The newtype pattern is a lightweight way to achieve encapsulation to hide implementation details, which we discussed in “Encapsulation that Hides Implementation Details” on page XX in Chapter 17.

+prod: check xref/link xref (ch17)